A Business Owners Guide to the CMA Energy Market Investigation

 The main problem is that the codes which regulate the sector are set by the industry participants themselves.
 When the sector was privatised, there were initially two codes which largely related to technical matters, there are now 11, which translate into 10,000 pages of rules affecting a broad range of commercial and policy areas.

-The CMA report claimed that Ofgem have an “insufficient ability” to influence decision making, meaning that it is the suppliers themselves who regulate the industry, and their interests are not necessarily aligned with the customers.
+The CMA report claimed that Ofgem has an “insufficient ability” to influence decision making, meaning that it is the suppliers themselves who regulate the industry, and their interests are not necessarily aligned with the customers.

 The CMA also identified that there was a lack of formality in the relationship between the DECC and Ofgem, meaning that key policies were not always implemented in the most effective manner.

 The report concluded that it is the weakness of Ofgem’s powers which have contributed to a lack of trust in the sector.
 It is the “insufficient transparency over the impact of policies and regulations on energy prices and bills” which dis-engages consumers, as they believe their rights will not be protected.